lelegard/arm-cpusysregs/msbuild/README.md

     signature of the binary of the driver.
 Even though this is a self-signature, it creates a file there.
 If your build fails with "Access is denied" while signing the driver, the problem is probably there.

+### Arm64 target system setup

+- Disable driver signature validation on the target Arm64 Windows 11 system.
+  - Start Menu -> Settings -> System -> Recovery -> Advanced Startup -> Restart now
+  - "Light blue" boot menu -> Troubleshoot -> Advanced options -> Startup settings -> Restart
+  - Press F7 (for 7th option "Disable driver signature enforcement")
+  - By default, this settings is not persistent across reboots.
+If the system is restarted (or if it crashed in the driver...), you have to go through this procedure again.
+    To make this settings permanent, you have to disable secure boot.

 - Disable secure boot on the target Arm64 Windows 11 system (if you want to permanently disable driver signature enforcement).